PowerBiDevCamp/AppOwnsDataMultiTenant/Docs/Readme.md

 of its authorization subsystem.

-When a service principal calls the Power BI REST API to access a workspace, the Power BI service runs an security check against the service principal's ACL to ensure it has the proper authorization.
+When a service principal calls the Power BI REST API to access a workspace, the Power BI service runs a security check against the service principal's ACL to ensure it has the proper authorization.
 As you can imagine, the time it takes to determine whether the target workspace ID is inside the ACL increases as the number of workspaces